whilteroad/bmi_calc/readme.md

-To run test run test.py
+1.To run test run test.py

-To run bmi calculation bmi_calculator.py provided data.json has data in same directory were bmi_calculator.py has
+2.To run bmi calculation bmi_calculator.py provided data.json has data in same directory were bmi_calculator.py has

+3.data.json has beenn processed and new file output.json has produced